Indian Style Simple Middle - Class Bedroom Interior Ideas

 -

 Start with a color palette that feels restful but warm.
-Shades like soft beige, muted greens, and off-whites work well for an Indian-inspired yet simple look.
-Avoid glossy finishes, and opt for matte or eggshell to create a cozy atmosphere.
-For extra character, you might paint one accent wall in a gentle terracotta or mustard tone.
+Shades such as soft beige, muted greens and off-whites will work well for the Indian but still simple look you are going for.
+Avoid glossy finishes and opt for matte or eggshell to enhance the cozy feel.
+For an added touch, you can paint one of the walls in a soft terracotta or mustard shade.

 -